tensorflow/tfjs-models/hand-pose-detection/demos/README.md

 # Demos

-Try our demos and get inspired with what you can do with hand-detection models!
+Try our demos and get inspired with what you can do with hand-pose-detection models!

 ## Table of Contents
 1. [Live Camera Demo](#live-camera-demo)